Best Colleges for Creative Writing

 The faculty at the undergraduate creative writing program includes some of the most celebrated writers in the world, such as Pulitzer Prize-winning poet Tracy K. Smith, bestselling novelist Gary Shteyngart, and MacArthur Fellowship recipient Lydia Davis.
 These faculty members bring a wealth of experience and expertise to the classroom, as well as a commitment to fostering a supportive and collaborative community for their students.

-The curriculum at the undergraduate creative writing program is designed to challenge and inspire students, with courses in a variety of genres and forms.
-Students are also encouraged to take courses in other areas of the humanities and the arts, such as film studies, art history, and theater.
-Additionally, the program offers a variety of writing opportunities for students, including workshops, reading series, and publications.
+In the undergraduate creative writing program, the curriculum is crafted to both challenge and inspire students through a range of genres and forms.
+Students are also urged to explore other areas within the humanities and the arts, like film studies, art history, and theater.
+Plus, the program provides a bunch of writing opportunities, such as workshops, reading series, and publications.

 Columbia's undergraduate creative writing program has a long and impressive track record of producing successful writers, with alumni including Jack Kerouac, Langston Hughes, and J.D.
 Salinger.
 Graduates of the program have gone on to win numerous awards and fellowships, such as the Pulitzer Prize, the National Book Award, and the MacArthur Fellowship.